dfederlein/vagrant-tower/README.md

 Demo Instructions
 -----------------

 This demo kit requires either a CentOS 6 or RHEL 6 vagrant box.
 You will need to add the box name and the url to the vagrant file.
 You can build your own vagrant box as long as that image is built according to the vagrant instructions and it includes the VirtualBox additions.
 Using an appropriate vagrant box from http://www.vagrantbox.es/ should also work.
-Please note:  Many of the vagrant boxes located at vagrantbox.es do not have the requisite python packages installed.
+Please note:  Many of the vagrant boxes located at vagrantbox.es or minimal images on Amazon AWS do not have the requisite python packages installed.
 For this reason, I have included the raw commands to install them in the common role.

 Currently, I am testing against this vagrantbox: centos65-x86_64-20131205 URL: https://github.com/2creatives/vagrant-centos/releases/download/v6.5.1/centos65-x86_64-20131205.box